Chances are if you’re finding the Nicumama website you have a preemie or a baby in the NICU (neonatal intensive care unit) or a special needs childs.

 There will also be information on "the former preemie".
 After all your preemie WILL grow up and sometimes your NICU experience may not end after leaving the NICU.

-All the best on your NICU journey,
+All the best on your NICU journey and beyond,